About the Museum

 The Museum is overseen by a Board of Trustees with the Governor of Sindh as Chairman.
-There are fourteen trustees in all with four ex-officio members (the Governor, the Chief Secretary of Sindh, the provincial Secretary of Culture and the Director General, Archaeology, Islamabad.)
-The other independent trustees are Hameed S. Haroon, Shaukat Tarin, Sherry Rehman, Abdul Hamid Akhund, Towfiq Chinoy, Yasmin Lari, Munir Kamal, Amar Jalil Kazi, Sami Askari and Nazar M. Shaikh.
+There are fourteen trustees in all with four ex-officio members (the Governor, the Chief Secretary of Sindh, the Federal Secretary of National History and Literacy Heritage Division, the Director General of Department of Archaeology and Museum Islamabad, the provincial Secretary of Culture and Tourism Department.
+The other independent trustees are Hameed S. Haroon, Shaukat Tarin, Sherry Rehman, Abdul Hamid Akhund, Towfiq Chinoy, Prof. Muhammad Daud Khan, Jehangir Siddiqui, Advocate Makhdoom Ali Khan, Nusrat Jamil and Akram Dost.
 There is an Executive Committee consisting of four trustees and the Director of the Museum which meets regularly to review the functioning of the Museum.
 The Trustees and the Executive Committee act through the Director of the Museum, Nasreen Askari, on all operational matters.

 The Museum’s accounts are audited annually by Ernst & Young Ford Rhodes Sidat Hyder, and the audited accounts for the past three years can be accessed here.
-Audited Account 2011-12, Audited Account 2012-13, Audited Accountant 2013-14.
+Audited Account 2012-13, Audited Account 2013-14, Audited Accountant 2014-15, Audited Account 2015-16.